News

 The DITLE project brought together IT professionals, high school teachers, and IT professors in an effort to increase the quality, quantity, and diversity of information technology professionals in the greater Cincinnati area.
 This effort focused on 6 CPS and 1 Oak Hills high schools creating a true partnership with the University of Cincinnati and a bridge for the students.
 The DITLE project served over 300 high school students and 20 high school teachers in after school IT clubs, IT community events, IT Internships, and an immersive 3 week IT summer camp at UC held every summer.
 All programs were free to students and provided resources such as transportation and computing devices to remove barriers for students interested in the field.
 As of Fall 2018, 8 students from the DITLE camp have joined the University of Cincinnati in a computing degree and have been given advanced standing in the Fundamentals of Information Technology 3 credit hour course for their work in the summer camp.

-The School of Information Technology at the University of Cincinnati, through a grant from the National Science Foundation, offers IT education to select high school students.
+The School of Information Technology at the University of Cincinnati, through a grant from the National Science Foundation, offered IT education to select high school students.

-Experience hands-on learning of current technologies; use state-of-the-art equipment; and learn from college professors and IT business leaders.
+These students experienced hands-on learning of current technologies; used state-of-the-art equipment; and learned from college professors and IT business leaders.

 Information Technology (IT) is one of the fastest growing disciplines in graduate education today.
 The reason is simple - Every industry needs IT.
 We live in a networked, electronic world and rely on always available, secure systems to live, work, and play.
 We have electronic classrooms, health records, manufacturing, etc. The field of IT is responsible for building, managing, and securing these global systems.
 There is no other field of study that cuts through so many domains and has such on impact on the world.